Björgólfur Hideaki Takefusa: Career

 His football career started at Þróttur, where he made 37 league appearances.
 From Þróttur he was signed by Fylkir and played two seasons there.
 He was signed to KR from Fylkir in October 2005 after having enjoyed a spell there from 2003.
-Takefusa moved from KR to Viking in October 2010.
-The most significant goal he ever scored was in a KR victory against AE Larissa in the UEFA Europa League 2009-2010 second qualifying round.
+Björgólfur moved from KR to Viking in October 2010.
+The most significant goal he ever scored was in a KR victory against AEL in the 2009–10 UEFA Europa League second qualifying round.
 This goal sealed a 2–0 victory and a tie against FC Basel in the next qualifying round.
-He was goal king in 2009.
+He became a league's top scorer in 2009.

-Takefusa played three times for the Icelandic national team, against Mexico 2003, Georgia and Iran in 2009.
+Björgólfur played three times for the Icelandic national team, against Mexico in 2003, and Georgia and Iran in 2009.

 Personal life

-Takefusa's half-sister is the former TV presenter Dóra Takefusa.
+Björgólfur's half-sister is the former TV presenter Dóra Takefusa.
+He studied finance in Boston.